questdb/c-questdb-client/README.md

 ## Protocol

-This client library implements the input line protocol (ILP) over TCP.
+This client library implements the InfluxDB Line Protocol (ILP) over TCP.

 To understand the benefits and limitations of using the protocol, you may want to consult the